Personal Injury and Wrongful Death

 Liability can be a complex issue when someone dies while working for a highway crew.
 Many accidents, for example, happen when heavy equipment drivers on site back over workers.
 In such instances, you cannot sue the highway department itself unless you can demonstrate clear negligence on the department’s part.

 However, if a motorist caused your loved one’s death, you may have a case, including a wrongful death case.
-Most states have recognized in recent years just how dangerous road work can be and have taken steps to protect workers by raising fines in work areas.
+Most states have recognized in recent years just how dangerous road work can be.
+They have taken steps to protect workers by raising fines in work areas.

 In addition, work areas are usually clearly marked by signs and posted with reduced speed limits.
 Under such circumstances and where a driver disobeys those signs, that driver’s negligence, or fault, may be more apparent if they strike a worker.